EtnMn/etnmn.github.io/front/src/content/posts/unit-testing-in-net.md

 }
 ```

 To run test in <mark>Visual Studio</mark> you need to install the package [xunit.runner.visualstudio](https://www.nuget.org/packages/xunit.runner.visualstudio).
 It allows you to run xUnit tests directly within the Visual Studio IDE, providing a seamless and integrated testing experience with __Text Explorer__ and __Live Unit Testing__.
-For <mark>VS Code</mark> the extensions [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) or [.NET Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) are availables, or you can simply execure `dotnet test`.
+For <mark>VS Code</mark> the extensions [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer) or [.NET Core Test Explorer](https://marketplace.visualstudio.com/items?itemName=formulahendry.dotnet-test-explorer) are availables, or you can simply execute `dotnet test`.

 ## Fluent assertion